 This article is written as part of a continuing series aimed at helping companies expand internationally.
 This article looks at employing in the UK either through your own company incorporation or using a PEO provider.
 When looking to employ in the UK there are several considerations to take into account.
 Whilst the UK is open when it comes to international business there are still many good reasons to leverage a PEO solution for your business.

 To employ someone in the UK the first thing you will need is a legal entity.
-These come in a variety of forms including, partnerships, sole traders, limited liability partnerships (LLP) but by far the most common is the incorporation of a private limited company (Ltd or Limited).
+These come in a variety of forms, including partnerships, sole traders, limited liability partnerships (LLP) but by far the most common is the incorporation of a private limited company (Ltd or Limited).
 You will need to register for payroll and comply with UK law regarding accounting and bookkeeping, you may need to register for VAT dependent on your turnover and will also need to have a UK bank account.
-You also need to hold employer’s liability insurance, set up a company pension scheme (Auto enrolment compliant) and carry out few other bits and pieces with companies’ house.
+You also need to hold employer’s liability insurance, set up a company pension scheme (auto-enrolment compliant) and carry out a few other bits and pieces with Companies House.
 If you leverage a PEO service to employ in the UK you will have the luxury of avoiding the above.

 Whether you use a UK PEO or choose to incorporate yourself the following still needs to be done when employing your team, either by you or your PEO partner.
-The first step when you have sourced your idea candidate is to get them a job offer in their hand and quick!
+The first step when you have sourced your ideal candidate is to get them a job offer in their hand and quick!
 Good candidates don’t hang around.
-The offer would normally include an offer letter, a detailed job and personal specification and the contract itself.
+The offer would normally include an offer letter, a detailed job, a personal specification and the contract itself.

 As previously mentioned the UK is fairly relaxed when it comes to making offers.
 There are no works councils to contend with.
 Collective bargaining agreements are rare and tend to only occur in public organisations.